EyitopeIO/stm32f469-motor-control/README.md

 ## Description
+This project is a submission elsewhere to demonstrate my understanding of STM and MbedOS.

-The system described by this repository is a temperature driven motor controller which is to be configurable by touch.
+The system described by this repository is a temperature-driven motor controller which is to be configurable by touch.
 The relationship between motor speed and temperature may be defined by a transfer function, derived from heat equations, or just a linear function.

 For the purpose of this project, a linear mapping/ranging is used to convert a temperature range to the appropriate duty cycle to drive the motor.